Interaction-enhanced quantum to classical transport crossover temperature in a Luttinger liquid: Crossover temperature

 \section{Crossover temperature}

 In the previous section we presented the conductivity matrix for umklapp and disorder scattering processes \eqref{umklappscattering} and \eqref{disorderscattering}, for general $m$.
-We now specialize to the leading scattering term $m=1$, corresponding to the phonon-mediated scattering between a single left and right moving fermion.
+We now specialize to the leading scattering term $m=1$, corresponding to the phonon-mediated scattering between a single left- and right-moving fermion.
 Below we denote $\Delta_1 \equiv \Delta = K$.

 The crossover temperature $T^{i, j}_0$ is where the low and high temperature transport asymptotics coincide (see Fig.~\ref{memorycross}):